nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 })
 ```

-if the API key provided by the client does not match the one stored in our database/file, the `400` error will be send back to the user.
+If the API key provided by the client does not match the one stored in our database/file, the `400` error will be send back to the user.
 Another, option is to send back an empty JSON object.